For Foreign Companies · Updated May 2026

 For a complete list and deeper breakdown, see our German VAT registration guide.

-What does "fiscal representation" actually cost — and why
+What does "fiscal representation" actually cost, and why

 Providers who market themselves as fiscal representatives in Germany typically charge €1,000–€3,000 per year on top of their regular VAT compliance fee.
 Some bury this in a per-transaction surcharge instead of a flat fee, making it hard to compare.

-VAT registration (one-time) €400–€900 €499
+VAT registration (one-time) €400–€900 Included in the €1,199/year all-in plan

 Fiscal representation fee €1,000–€3,000/year €0 (not charged)